SohaibAjmal/Okta-Scim-Server/README.md

 Content-Type: application/scim+json
 ```

 You can use [ngrok](https://ngrok.com/) "ngrok http 8081" to make server available online. use https://xxxxx.ngrok.io in Okta SCIM app or Runscope to test online.

+## Using Postman

+You can get the collection for the supported actions by clicking [this link](https://www.getpostman.com/collections/0a38ba3aa0383bb9dc4f).

+__IMPORTANT: If you change the body type to JSON, Postman will reset the `Content-Type` header to `application/json` and your calls will fail.__

+## Requests

 1\.
 POST {SCIM_Base_Url}/scim/v2/Users
 ```json